xavier150/Make-Object-Shake/README.md

 <img src="https://github.com/xavier150/Make-Object-Shake/blob/master/Tuto/InstallationScreen3.jpg" width="600">

 # Other
-If you want support me you can buy the addon on [gumroad](https://gumroad.com/l/Make-Object-Shake)
+If you want support me you can buy the addon on [BlenderMarket](https://blendermarket.com/products/make-object-shake) or [Gumroad](https://gumroad.com/l/Make-Object-Shake)